 On the other hand, VISUA is committed to a consultative approach with clients from outset.
 The team will assist with implementation and integration with your existing system, even tweaking algorithms and models where required to deliver the most optimised solution for project and cost efficiency.
 VISUA understands that as companies grow and change, the technology needs to be flexible and scalable to keep up, so the same team is available to help with adaptations.
 Because of this very hands-on approach VISUA does not provide its API only for testing, but does provide a supported live data test wherever required.

-While appropriate for many industries, because its visual search application is its strongest element, Google’s Cloud Vision API seems best suited for large Ecommerce sites with enormous product catalogs where a user might want to search for an item based on a picture they found online.
-This is most likely because this use case feeds back into the company’s primary product: its search engine.
+While appropriate for many industries, because its visual search application is its strongest element, Google’s Cloud Vision API seems best suited for large Ecommerce sites with enormous product catalogs, however it should be noted that Cloud Vision must be combined with AutoML for this functionality.

 VISUA’s focus, however, is much more evenly distributed, meaning it can be scaled and customised to suit almost any given use case, from Phishing Detection to Product Authentication, and Social Listening to Sponsorship Monitoring.
 What’s more, VISUA’s position as a company that works exclusively on Visual-AI means that a better customer experience is afforded to those that work with them.